Importance sampling type estimators based on approximate marginal MCMC: Experiments

 \section{Experiments}

 We did experiments for our generic framework with SSMs, using Laplace approximations (Section \ref{sec:lin-gauss-ssms}) and an approximation based on coarsely discretised diffusions (Section \ref{sec:diffusion-ssms}).
-We compared several approaches in our experiments: \begin{description} \item[AI] Approximate inference with MCMC targeting $\approxdens(\param)$, and for each accepted $\tilde{\Param}_k$, sampling one realisation from $\tilde p^{(\Param_k)}(\ssmhid_{1:T} \mid \ssmobs_{1:T})$. \item[PM] Pseudo-marginal MCMC with $m$ samples targeting directly $\jointdens(\param,\latent)$. \item[DA] Two-level delayed acceptance pseudo-marginal MCMC with first stage acceptance based on $\approxdens(\param)$ and with target $\jointdens(\param,\latent)$. \item[IS1] Jump chain IS correction with $m N_k$ samples for each accepted $\tilde{\Param}_k$. \item[IS2] Jump chain IS correction with $m$ samples for each accepted $\tilde{\Param}_k$. \end{description} The IS1 algorithm is similar to simple IS estimator \eqref{eq:corrected-estimator}, but is expected to be generally safer; see Remark \ref{rem:jump} \eqref{item:jump-batch}.
-Except for AI, all the algorithms are asymptotically exact.
+We compared several approaches in our experiments: \begin{description} \item[AI] Approximate inference with MCMC targeting $\approxdens(\param)$, and for each accepted $\tilde{\Param}_k$, sampling one realisation from $\tilde p^{(\tilde{\Param}_k)}(\ssmhid_{1:T} \mid \ssmobs_{1:T})$. \item[PM] Pseudo-marginal MCMC with $m$ samples targeting directly $\jointdens(\param,\latent)$. \item[DA] Two-level delayed acceptance pseudo-marginal MCMC with first stage acceptance based on $\approxdens(\param)$ and with target $\jointdens(\param,\latent)$. \item[IS1] Jump chain IS correction with $m N_k$ samples for each accepted $\tilde{\Param}_k$. \item[IS2] Jump chain IS correction with $m$ samples for each accepted $\tilde{\Param}_k$. \end{description} The IS1 algorithm is similar to simple IS estimator \eqref{eq:corrected-estimator}, but is expected to be generally safer; see Remark \ref{rem:jump} \ref{item:jump-batch} Except for AI, all the algorithms are asymptotically exact.
 Ignoring the effects of parallel implementation, the average computational complexity, or cost, of DA and IS2 are roughly comparable, and we have similar pairing between PM and IS1.
 However, as the weighting in IS methods is based only on the post-burn-in chain, the IS methods are generally somewhat faster.

 We used a random walk Metropolis algorithm for $\approxdens$ with a Gaussian proposal distribution, whose covariance was adapted during burn-in following \cite{vihola-ram}, targeting the acceptance rate 0.234.
-In DA, the adaptation was based on the first stage acceptance probability.
+In DA, the adaptation was based on the first stage acceptance probability, which was also used in PM for SPDK and $\psi$-APF variants as this led to more robust adaptation.

 All the experiments were conducted in \texttt{R} \cite{r-core} using the \texttt{bssm} package which is available online \cite{helske-vihola}.
-The experiments were run on a Linux server with eight octa-core Intel Xeon E7-8837 2.67GHz processors with total 1TB of RAM.
+The experiments were run on a Linux server with four 24-core Intel Xeon E7-8890 2.6GHz processors with total 2.1TB of RAM.

 In each experiment, we calculated the Monte Carlo estimates several times independently, and the inverse relative efficiency (IRE) was reported.
 The IRE, defined as the mean square error (MSE) of the estimate multiplied by the average computation time, provides a justified way to compare Monte Carlo algorithms with different costs \cite{glynn-whitt}.